SwineHerd21/deep-chip/README.md

 ## Interpreter state

 The bottom panel shows the values of the registers, stack, timers and the current instruction.
 The stack view will highlight the current top value.
 It also show when the interpreter is waiting for a key press.
-The top section lets you select which CHIP-8 extension to run as and shows information specific to it.
+The top section lets you select which CHIP-8 variant to run as and shows information specific to it.
 The keypad shows what keys are currently pressed on the CHIP-8 keypad layout.

 ![interpreter state](interpreter_state.png)